 Go shopping down bustling Nathan Road in Kowloon.
 Grab a bargain at Stanley Market.

 For an easy ride through scenic countryside, cycle on the Tolo Harbour Cycling Track, running from Sha Tin to Tai Po.
 Bikes are available for hire near KCR stations.
-Most outlying islands do not allow cars.
+Most outlying islands do not allow cars

 Vast sums of money change hands at Hong Kong's horse-racing meetings, held from September to June, Saturday or Sunday afternoon, and Wednesday evening.
 The two main racecourses are at Happy Valley (Hong Kong Island) and Shatin (New Territories).